mikeohio1026/mllelectronics_v3/content/post/resume/index.md

 team to develop custom rapid prototyping and fabrication solutions for a innovative Unmanned Aircraft System.
 * Retrofitted new safety equipment, maintained, and calibrated a 300 watt industrial laser cutter.
-* Maintained a print farm of over 15 industrialgrade 3d printers which ran 24/7.
+* Maintained a print farm of over 15 industrial grade 3d printers which ran 24/7.
 * Technologies Utilized: SolidWorks 2018, Simplify3D, Octoprint, and RDWorks laser controller software.